-Why use this contact form?
+Why use the contact form?

-Now, you may wonder, why should you use the contact form?
+Now, you may wonder, why and when should you use the contact form?
 Perhaps you want to tell me about a great book that you have written, and are looking for ways to cross-promote, or learn more about how to publish books.
 You may have a specific question about my novels or my paintings.
 You may need a present urgently for a loved one.
 Perhaps you have a question about one of the places that I traveled to.
-Or it could be late at night and you are drunk & lonely playing tedious computer games, and now you are looking for some alternate excitement and action.
+Or it could be late at night and you are drunk & lonely playing tedious computer games, and now you are looking for some alternate excitement.
 Perhaps your pet parrot has died, and you need tips on how to cremate its remains.
 Or you murdered your spouse, and the police is moving in on your house, the whole damn place is surrounded and you are getting a bit worried as they are getting ready to storm your home.
 Or you are in doubt whether you should continue your job as a pet shop janitor versus having a tattoo on your forehead and moving to Nepal and become a Buddhist monk.
 And you need advice.
 Or a shoulder to cry on.

-The contact form is located here: https://clemenssuter.com/contact/
+For all other cases, the contact form is here: https://clemenssuter.com/contact/

 Here is a sample from my novel Two Journeys.

 Several small containers stood in an orderly row in front of him, all empty.
 The labels described a variety of chemicals.
 I recognized the names of several neurotoxins and anesthetics.
 A tall glass contained a few drops of clear liquid at the bottom.
 Had he mixed himself a deadly cocktail?
 Had ended his own life?

 It looked as if the poor fellow had committed suicide only hours before my arrival, in the process canceling my chance to meet a living fellow human being.